 Hysteroscopy

 A hysteroscopy is a procedure to examine the inside of your womb to diagnose or treat any problems.
-It is carried out using a hysteroscope, a narrow telescope fitted with a light and camera.
-This is passed through your vagina, and sends images of your womb back to your gynaecologist.

-Who is suitable for a hysteroscopy?
+What is a hysteroscopy?

-If you are experiencing symptoms such as unusual vaginal bleeding, heavy periods, pelvic pain or difficulties getting pregnant, a hysteroscopy can help to investigate, diagnose and treat the problem.
+If you are experiencing symptoms such as unusual vaginal bleeding, heavy periods, pelvic pain, or difficulties getting pregnant, a hysteroscopy can help to investigate, diagnose, and treat the problem.

 A hysteroscopy gives a clear picture of your womb.
 This can be used to: